“Paul Matthews predicted in 1991 that Asia would drive worldwide economic growth, and obviously he was right,” Kenny Lowe bluntly states.

 “Even though we have a bottom-up focus, we are cognizant of macroeconomic issues,” he notes.
 “We are very purposely set up to be generalists and can move across geographies.
 It feeds into our bottom-up strategy, but we feel it’s better to focus on quality companies that are run well.”

 By doing so, he avoids some of the thornier issues that sometimes arise with local governments and officials, because the well-run companies are insulated from them.
+The company recently increased its focus on frontier markets with the Matthews Emerging Asia Fund (MEASX), also released on April 30.

 When asked which areas of the frontier space are exciting, fund manager Robert Harvey countered that “we have our own reasons to be excited,” and there is a wide disparity in the size of many markets that fall under the definition.